-Paris is a city long admired, praised, and represented by its famous historical and cultural landmark-symbols, like the Eiffel Tower, Champs-Elysées, and Notre Dame… While its landmarks rightly deserve recognition and esteem, I’d argue they do not provide a comprehensive, holistic picture of a city whose boundaries stretch beyond its illustrious center.
+Paris is often represented by its famous historical and cultural landmarks which, though rightly deserving recognition and esteem, do not – in my opinion – provide a comprehensive, holistic picture of the city, as its boundaries stretch far beyond its illustrious center.

 William Hart, Los Angeles based poet and fiction author, would likely say the same.
-Via his collection of 40 contemporary haiku, appropriately titled “Paris,” Hart seeks to capture the city’s essence through ordinary observations that’d otherwise go unnoticed to tell a broader, more expansive story of the city’s quirks and quintessential qualities.
+Via his collection of 40 contemporary haiku, appropriately titled “Paris,” Hart seeks to capture the city’s essence through observations of ordinary moments that’d otherwise go unnoticed, to tell a broader, more expansive story of the city’s quirks and quintessential qualities.

-The final haiku conjures the image of twinkling lights, pulsing to the heartbeat of a city that is for many a tourist stop, but to others home.
+The final haiku paints an image of twinkling lights, pulsing to the heartbeat of a city that is for many a tourist stop, but to others home.